 Eddy Merckx is no stranger to cycling fans.
 He’s widely known as the most successful cyclist of all time, winning the Tour de France (5 times), Giro d’ Italia (5 times), and 34 Tour de France stages.

-The Eddy Merckx brand was only started in 1980 after he retired.
+The Eddy Merckx bike brand was only started in 1980 after he retired.
 Eddy Merckx was riding bikes built by Masi and Kessels with his name painted on the downtube for his five Tour de France wins.

 In 2008, Eddy Merckx sold all his shares in the company to Sobradis, a Belgian holding company.
-In 2017, another Belgian company, Race Productions, which also owns Ridley Bikes, took over Eddy Merckx after struggling with sales for the past decade.
+In 2017, another Belgian company, Race Productions, which owns Ridley Bikes, took over Eddy Merckx after struggling with sales for the past decade.